scottellis/lpc17xx.cmsis.driver.library/README.md

 A shortcut for setting up new machines to do Gumstix Robovero development.

-This is the NXP sample driver library for LPC17xx boards downloaded from here
+This is the NXP sample driver library for LPC17xx Cortex-M3 boards downloaded from here

 [http://ics.nxp.com/support/documents/microcontrollers/zip/lpc17xx.cmsis.driver.library.zip]

-The modifications in this repo are for building the library using the crosstool-ng tools on a Linux box as described in the Gumstix Robovero wiki here
+The modifications in this repository are for building the library using the Crosstool-NG tools configured as described on the Gumstix Robovero Wiki

 [http://wiki.gumstix.org/index.php?title=RoboVero#crosstool-NG]

-j
 If you setup the Crosstool-NG for arm-bare_newlib_cortex-m3_nommu-eabi with a destination of $(HOME)/x-tools and you added this to your PATH